How to reverse type 2 diabetes

 The average American is consuming 12% protein which aligns with the lowest satiety and greatest likelihood of overeating.

-Because protein is hard to convert to ATP, and our body has limited storage capacity for it, our appetite switches off once we get enough protein.
-By contrast, we can store a lot more carbs or fat and the body will happily continue to consume carb+fat foods if they are available.
+By contrast, we can store a lot more carbs or fat and the body will happily keep on consuming carb+fat foods if they are available.

 But isn’t protein insulinogenic?

 It’s true that protein requires more insulin than fat (at least in the short term), so some people worry about ‘too much protein’ because it will ‘kick you out of ketosis’.

 But the reality is that foods with more protein will tend to lower insulin requirements because they displace carbohydrates and tend to help you eat less overall.

 If you’re injecting insulin, then it’s useful to understand how much insulin you will need to ‘cover’ your protein to keep your blood sugars stable; however, if you are trying to lose weight and/or manage type 2 diabetes ‘too much protein’ is not really a thing.

 More protein is one of the factors in food that has a positive effect on satiety (along with a lower energy density and more fibre) will help you manage your appetite and enable you to eat less without excessive willpower.
 This will, in turn, enable body fat to flow out of storage and allow your basal insulin levels to decrease over time.

 While it can be useful to monitor your blood glucose (you want to see the number trending down) or your breath ketones (you may want to see them higher to demonstrate you are burning fat), it’s much harder to make sense of your blood ketones.

 Whatever you do, don’t go adding refined dietary fat in an effort to chase elevated blood ketone levels if you are hoping to lose weight!

 Muscle gain and improving insulin sensitivity